 In 2004, Emily moved to Los Angeles to pursue a classical performance degree under the tutelage of Alice Schoenfeld.
 Quickly discovering that her interests lie with a more improvisatory approach, she has continued to freelance in Los Angeles as a performer, teacher, string arranger, and studio musician.
 She has recorded for a multitude of artists and clients, including: Post Malone, will.I.Am, Macy Gray, Johnny Depp, and Disney.

 Emily earned a BM from USC’s Thornton School of Music in Popular Music Performance and is also an alumnus of Berklee College of Music.
 She has studied contemporary techniques extensively on the violin and believes deeply in the power of music education to transform both the student and teacher.
-She lives in West Los Angeles with her extremely fluffy cat, Sir Thomas, and has a small but flourishing private studio.
+She lives in Redondo Beach with her extremely fluffy cat, Sir Thomas, and has a small but flourishing private studio.